-The COMPETITION CONTROL Disabled LED on the Operator Interface has 2 functions.
-It can indicate that the main outputs on the Robot Controller have been disabled via the Competition port (see page 11) leaving the robot "lifeless", or it can indicate Autonomous Mode of operation.
+The COMPETITION CONTROL Disabled LED on the Operator Interface has 3 functions.
+It can indicate 1) that the main outputs on the Robot Controller have been disabled via the Competition port (see page 11) leaving the robot "lifeless", 2) indicate Enabled, or 3) it can indicate Autonomous Mode of operation.
 Autonomous Mode can been turned ON by setting the team number to Zero on the Robot Controller or via the Competition port.
 For more details on the Competition port, refer to the Competition Port Pinout Guide.
 For more information on programming for Autonomous Mode, see the Programming Reference Guide.
 These guides are available from www.InnovationFirst.com/FIRSTRobotics in the Documents section.